bdrgn/bdrgnlearn/README.md

 * Each algorithm implementation is an interactive lecture note.

 * Here is a [demo](https://nbviewer.jupyter.org/github/bdrgn/bdrgnlearn/blob/master/DEMO.ipynb) showing algorithms at work.

+* It works like this basically.